harshbaberwal21/Anime-Reviews-Text-Analysis/README.md

 ## Problem Overview
 In this project, we tend to use the viewer’s reviews and study them to identify what anime characteristics do people appreciate most significantly (through positive reviews) and what others they find crucial to be improved (through negative reviews).
-To carry out this research, action and romance are chosen to be the two genres being studied.
-The rationale behind it is that these are two of the most reviewed genres and are the most distinct from each other compared to others.
+To carry out this research, action and romance are chosen to be the two genres to be studied.
+The rationale behind it is that these are two of the most reviewed genres and are the most distinct from each other in terms of content compared to others.
 Moreover, the compatibility of our data and research question restricted us to use these two genres.

 ## Data Overview